storybookjs/frontpage/src/content/recipes/tailwindcss.md

 <details>
   <summary>Did the configuration script fail?</summary>
   <p>Under the hood, this runs <code>npx @storybook/auto-config themes</code>, which should read your project and try to configure your Storybook with the correct decorator.
-If running that command directly does not solve your problem, please file a bug on the <a href="https://github.com/storybookjs/auto-config/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D" target="_blank">@storybook/auto-config</a> repository so that we can make this as good as possible.
+If running that command directly does not solve your problem, please file a bug on the <a href="https://github.com/storybookjs/auto-config/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D" target="_blank">@storybook/auto-config</a> repository so that we can further improve it.
 To manually add this addon, install it, and then add it to the addons array in your <code>.storybook/main.ts</code>.</p>
 </details>

 ### 3.1.
 Toggle themes by class name